 School districts may establish "pupil-activity programs," or extracurricular programs, in areas such as "music, language, arts, speech, government, athletics, and any others directly related to the curriculum."
-Under prior law, districts had to offer positions overseeing pupil-activity programs first to licensed teachers and administrators who are employed by the district and then, if necessary, to licensed educators who are not employed by the district.
-If a position remains open after this process, the district may offer the position to someone who is not a licensed educator but holds a valid pupil-activity program permit issued by the State Board of Education.
+Districts also may hire directors, supervisors, and coaches for these programs.
+Under current law, districts must offer positions overseeing pupil-activity programs first to teachers and administrators licensed by the State Board of Education who are employed by the district and then, if necessary, to licensed educators who are not employed by the district.
+If a position remains open after this process, the district may offer the position to someone who is not a licensed educator but holds a valid pupil-activity program permit issued by the State Board.

-The act allows school districts to renew the contract of a director, supervisor, or coach of a pupil-activity program who is not a licensed educator without first offering the position to a licensed educator.
+The bill allows school districts to renew the contract of a director, supervisor, or coach of a pupil-activity program who is not a licensed educator without first offering the position to a licensed educator.
 Whenever a district is hiring a new person to oversee a pupil-activity program, however, it must continue to offer the position to licensed educators before employing a nonlicensed individual.
-The act retains the laws (1) requiring an individual who is not a licensed educator to maintain a valid pupil-activity program permit issued by the
+As under current law, an individual who is not a licensed educator must maintain a valid pupil-activity program permit to qualify for reemployment and the individual's salary must be the same as would be paid to a licensed educator.
+The bill also retains an existing provision limiting the nonlicensed individual's employment contract to one year.